Best Hendersonville NC Restaurants Guide

 READ MORE: The 6 Best Boone NC Breweries & Brewpubs

 633 N Main St • (828)698-8048 • Official Website

 HOURS: Lunch Mon to Fri 11AM-3PM; Dinner Mon-Fri 4:30PM-9:30PM;

 So finding a Japanese restaurant in Hendersonville with the same name was promising for me, as an avid sushi fanatic.
 Especially when we learned it had been voted one of the best restaurants in Hendersonville 12 years in a row!

 Opened in 2006, Umi Sushi NC offers an expansive menu that includes traditional Japanese entrees, sushi, Bento boxes, and a limited selection of Thai dishes.
 It’s especially popular in the afternoon, when local office workers meet for lunch and drinks on the shaded outdoor patio.

-At $11 to $13, their lunchtime Bento Box is an excellent deal and a delightful sampler of Japanese cuisine.
-It includes your choice of Tempura (chicken, shrimp or veggie), Teriyaki (shrimp, salmon, scallop, steak, or tofu), or Katsu (chicken or fish), plus a California Roll or Spring Roll, Bean Sprout Salad, and Pork Dumpling.
+At $11 to $13, their lunchtime Bento Box includes your choice of Tempura (chicken, shrimp or veggie), Teriyaki (shrimp, salmon, scallop, steak, or tofu), or Katsu (chicken or fish), plus a California Roll or Spring Roll, Bean Sprout Salad, and Pork Dumpling.

-Suffice it to say that Umi ranked right alongside Never Blue among our favorite of the downtown Hendersonville restaurants we visited. –by Bret Love; all photos by Bret Love & Mary Gabbett unless otherwise noted)
+Suffice it to say Umi ranked alongside Never Blue and Postero among our favorites of the downtown Hendersonville restaurants we visited. –by Bret Love; all photos by Bret Love & Mary Gabbett unless otherwise noted